 The second type of CU benchmark is based on the distribution of spawning escapement among subpopulations nested within CUs (Table 3.1).
 We have based this benchmark on the short-term recovery objective identified by the Fraser Coho Recovery Team) (2006), which Arbeider et al. (2020) summarized as: “the 3-year geometric average, natural-origin escapement in at least half of the subpopulations within each of the five populations is to exceed 1000 spawning Coho Salmon, excluding hatchery fish spawning in the wild”, where ‘populations’ is analogous to CUs.
 We selected the short-term recovery target to represent a lower CU benchmark in our study because, as noted by Arbeider et al. (2020), the short-term target was designed as an immediate target when the population was endangered.
 As such, it was interpreted as a level expected to prevent extinction or loss of genetic diversity.
 The “half of sub-populations within each CU” threshold required 2 out of 3 sub-populations to be above 1000 fish for the North Thompson and South Thompson CUs, 1 out of 2 sub-populations to be above 1000 fish for the Lower Thompson and Middle Fraser CUs, and the only sub-population in the Fraser Canyon to be above 1000 fish.
 This distributional benchmark is specific to the Interior Fraser Coho SMU.
 We have retained it as part of this case study to maintain consistency with previous work.

-3.3.2 LRP Estimation: Proportion of CUs > Lower Benchmark
+3.3.2 LRP Estimation: Proportion of CUs > Lower Abundance Benchmark

 Methods